NerdPractitioner/stelligent-university/06-auto-scaling/README.md

 Find the Instance ID.
 Can you filter the output to print only the Instance ID value?_

+> aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg | jq '.AutoScalingGroups[].AutoScalingGroupARN'
+> The above uses regex, It looks like you can also use --query "AutoScalingGroups[0].Instances[0].InstanceId"

 (You can use the `--query` option, but you can also use [jq](https://stedolan.github.io/jq/).
 Both are useful in different scenarios.)